CLOVIS-AI/Prepared/compat/compat-ktor/README.md

 	// No '/ping' route
 }

-test("The client queries the ping route correctly") {
+val brokenServer by preparedServer {
+	routing {
+		get("/ping") {
+			error("This server is broken")
+		}
+	}
+}

+test("A server with a /ping route that responds is online") {
 	pingableServer().client.isOnline() shouldBe true
 }

+test("A server without a /ping route is offline") {
-test("The client fails graciously when the server doesn't respond") {
+	// Tests that the client detects the server is offline,
-	// Tests that the client detects the server is offline, without throwing an exception or breaking in any other way incompleteServer().client.isOnline() shouldBe false
+	// without throwing an exception or breaking in any other way incompleteServer().client.isOnline() shouldBe false
 }

+test("A server with a broken /ping route is offline") {
+	// Tests that the client detects the server is offline,
+	// without throwing an exception or breaking in any other way brokenServer().client.isOnline() shouldBe false
+}
 ```

-Of course, both techniques can be combined to test both the client and server together.
+## Testing both

+When writing multiplatform fullstack applications, we can share our entire DTO logic between client and server.
+Using the techniques outlined in this article, we can easily test that they are both capable of communicating, by configuring our real server in the `preparedServer` function, and our real client in the `preparedClient` function.

+This way, we ensure that our API always evolves in lockstep: our client and server are always able to communicate with each other, because we wrote tests for it.
+This guarantee isn't possible with other testing technologies (like Wiremock) because they test the server and the client against stubs which have no guarantee of corresponding to the real world.